-At the same time, the centralised storage of OTCD data also makes more prominent the confidentiality constraints associated with the handling of market participant data.
-Confidential information provided by reporting entities directly to authorities has typically been accorded confidentiality protections by statute or regulation that limits the use and dissemination of this information.
-TRs will very likely store information that would typically be entitled to confidentiality protections if reported directly to an authority with legal jurisdiction over the participant or the transaction.11 Issues of confidentiality gain importance as the circle of authorities requesting access to TR data expands.
-In this context, it is essential to provide guidance and safeguards that will address these confidentiality concerns and still help ensure that authorities have access to the relevant information needed to carry out their respective mandates.
+At the same time, the centralised storage of OTCD data also underscores the importance of confidentiality constraints on the handling of market participant data.
+The confidentiality of information provided by reporting entities directly to authorities has typically been protected by statute or regulation that restricts its use and dissemination.
+TRs will very likely store information that would typically be entitled to confidentiality protection if reported directly to an authority with legal jurisdiction over the participant or the transaction.14 Issues of confidentiality gain importance as the circle of authorities requesting access to TR data expands.
+In this context, it is essential to provide guidance and safeguards that will address these confidentiality concerns yet still help ensure that authorities have access to the relevant information needed to carry out their respective mandates.